Gerry Campbell (1913-1939)

 Written by Peter Hartland

 Our Club was formed in 1905 during the heyday of amateur cricket.
 There was no difficulty in raising teams or finding good fixtures.
 Many of the early playing members had featured, or would feature, in the first-class game.
-The county ground at Hove was a frequent venue, and other games were staged at The Saffrons, Horsham, Sheffield Park and Arundel Castle.
+The county ground at Hove was a frequent venue, and other matches were staged at The Saffrons, Horsham, Sheffield Park and Arundel Castle.
 All this came to an abrupt end when war was declared in August 1914.

 Gerry Campbell joined the Club the year before, aged 29, making an early mark by taking seven wickets at Lancing College.
-He had made one appearance for Surrey the previous summer, scoring one run and bowling six wicket-less overs in a rain affected match against Leicestershire at The Oval.
+He had made one appearance for Surrey the previous summer, scoring one run and bowling six wicket-less overs in a rain affected game against Leicestershire at The Oval.

-Back in 1902 Campbell had opened the bowling for Eton, and four years later took part in a first-class game between Europeans and Hindus in Bombay.
+Back in 1902 Campbell had opened the bowling for Eton, and four years later took part in a first-class match between Europeans and Hindus in Bombay.
 It seems he bowled tidily enough, delivering nineteen overs in the match for sixty runs, but again there were no wickets.
 Bertie Chaplin, another future Martlet of note, was playing as well.
-The link between India and Sussex cricket was forged by Ranjitsinhji and other Martlets subsequently played there.
+The link between India and Sussex cricket was forged by Ranjitsinhji, and other Martlets subsequently played there.

 Post War Revival